Forgiveness Q&A

 When do I need to forgive?

 It is required of those in Jesus' spiritual kingdom that they always forgive others in the kingdom.
 Forgiveness is such a key expression of God's values, that God only forgives us to the degree we forgive others.
-(Matt 6:14-15) God values forgiveness so highly that He was willing to die to bring it to us.
+(Matthew 6:14-15) God values forgiveness so highly that He was willing to die to bring it to us.
 Holding an unforgiving attitude indicates you are putting your self outside God's kingdom and it's value system.
 (See more detail)

 But, we can also see that God does not require us to forgive those who are outside his kingdom, who do not have his value system.
 (Note also that God does not forgive the sins of those outside his kingdom.)
 God does this to protect his people from exploitation.
 Those outside his kingdom are likely to be driven by selfishness instead of love.
 And, they will also be unlikely to participate in a process of values change (more below).
 This blocks our forgiveness anyway.